Woman starts new life in woods after spelling “recommend” wrong 3 times in a row - The Beaverton

 Woman starts new life in woods after spelling “recommend” wrong 3 times in a row

-MONCTON – Michelle Javernick, nurse and mother of two, walked straight into the lush this week to restart her life after unsuccessfully attempting to spell “” three times.
+– Michelle Javernick, nurse and mother of two, walked straight into the lush this week to restart her life after unsuccessfully attempting to spell “” three times.

-After watching a popular Netflix series, Mrs. Javernick fatefully tried to tweet “Finally saw Squid Game, highly recommend it!”
+After watching a popular Netflix series, Mrs. Javernick fatefully tried to tweet “Finally saw Squid Game, highly recommend !”
 The first time she typed “reccommend,” then “reccomend.”
 After “recomend” also came back with the red squiggly line under it, she knew it was time to CTRL-Z the life and career she’d spent decades building.

 “I didn’t agree to live in a society!
 My ancestors made the poor decision to crawl out of the mud, create a culture, and diseminatedissemminate– spread their language, so now I need to know how many Cs and how many Ms?
 This is why the Joker became the Joker,” read Ms. Javernick’s goodbye message carved into the side of a tree.